Chang Do-yong: Rise and decline

-After the coup, Jang was appointed as a figurehead leader while Park held the real power.
+After the coup, Chang was appointed as a figurehead leader while Park held the real power.
 Soon afterwards, however, he formed a small faction of moderates, causing conflict with other more militarist officers, including Park.
-At his peak, Jang occupied four positions: chairman of the Supreme Council, prime minister, defense minister, and army chief of staff.
-Through May 1961, he attempted to gain recognition of the new government from the United States, meeting with John F. Kennedy on 24 May and promising a transfer to civilian control by 15 August (a priority for the US and president in name only Yun Posun, who Jang wanted to remain in office) on 31 May.
+At his peak, Chang occupied four positions: chairman of the Supreme Council, prime minister, defense minister, and army chief of staff.
+Through May 1961, he attempted to gain recognition of the new government from the United States, meeting with John F. Kennedy on 24 May and promising a transfer to civilian control by 15 August (a priority for the US and president in name only Yun Posun, who Chang wanted to remain in office) on 31 May.
 These moves quickly made him unpopular with the rest of the military leaders, who saw him as a threat to their power and the goals of the coup.
-In June, after winning the acceptance of the US, Park and his followers turned the tide against Jang by implementing laws to restrict his influence.
-On July 3, Jang, the ten MPs posted around him for security, and forty-four other officers were arrested on charges of conspiring to execute a countercoup.
+In June, after winning the acceptance of the US, Park and his followers turned the tide against Chang by implementing laws to restrict his influence.
+On 3 July 1961, Chang, the ten MPs posted around him for security, and 44 other officers were arrested on charges of conspiring to execute a countercoup.
 He surrendered without any resistance.

 Exile and later years

-Before his trial, Jang had already made it clear that he would flee to the United States, a move his persecutors didn't object to.
-After leaving in 1962, he completed his doctorate in political science at the University of Michigan.
+Before his trial, Chang had already made it clear that he would flee to the United States, a move his persecutors didn't object to.
+In January 1962, he was sentenced to death for conspiring to obstruct Park's coup, a sentence which was later commuted to life in prison.
+In May 1962, Park pardoned Chang and allowed him to depart for the United States.
+There, Chang completed his doctorate in political science at the University of Michigan.
 Later, while teaching in the United States, he explained to an interviewer why he had been betrayed.
-In order to prevent Park Chung-hee's lust for power, he insisted on the transfer of power and explained that this was the case.
-The February 23, 1982 article from Korea JoongAng Daily, "Supreme Council for National Reconstruction, Issue 6" recalled, "Mr. Jang Do-young recently recalled that he 'tried to set the period of military administration at six months,'" he recalled.
+In order to prevent Park's lust for power, he insisted on the transfer of power and explained that this was the case.
+The February 23, 1982 article from Korea JoongAng Daily, "Supreme Council for National Reconstruction, Issue 6" recalled, "Mr. Chang Do-yong recently recalled that he 'tried to set the period of military administration at six months,'" he recalled.
 "I thought our troops were well trained and would be able to restore order in 6 months.
 'Let's hold elections in 6 months and create a new civilian government to raise the country.
 Leave this matter to me, without saying a word,'" he insisted to the Supreme Council.
 His subordinates did not listen to him.